dart-lang/language/accepted/future-releases/records/records-feature-specification.md

 none of those had whitespace before the argument list.
 Note that this analysis only captures code that has been committed.
 Code being written may be less well formatted, but we expect problems from this to be rare.

+Because this change does not seem to break a significant fraction of code in the wild and our parser is currently not aware of language versioning, we make this grammar change unconditionally when parsing a Dart library targeting any language version.

 ## Static semantics